Sweden's Emissions Set to Decrease in 2025, Says Climate Minister

 Sweden's emissions of greenhouse gases increased by seven percent last year, according to preliminary statistics from the Environmental Protection Agency.

 ”The government has received the Environmental Protection Agency's report, which shows, just like before, that emissions increased temporarily in 2024.
-The government is working with several measures to reduce emissions, and they are expected to decrease again in 2025 and onwards", says Climate and Environment Minister Romina Pourmokhtari in a written comment to TT.
+The government is working on several measures to reduce emissions, and they are expected to decrease again in 2025 and onwards", says Climate and Environment Minister Romina Pourmokhtari in a written comment to TT.

 Sweden has binding EU commitments until 2030 – including in the so-called ESR sector.
-The Environmental Protection Agency writes that "with current policy instruments, it will be difficult for Sweden to achieve climate targets both nationally and within the EU".
+The Environmental Protection Agency writes that "with current policy instruments, it will be difficult for Sweden to achieve climate goals both nationally and within the EU".

 ”Good opportunities”

-"Sweden still has good opportunities to achieve the EU's 2030 targets for the transport sector (ESR).
+"Sweden still has good opportunities to achieve the EU's 2030 goals for the transport sector (ESR).
 The government is now analyzing what additional measures may be needed to close the remaining gap before the budget proposal 2026.”

 The opposition is critical: